Hire Expert Data Engineers

 • Number of people on the team who have more than 3 years of database management experience

-If you’re doing a lot of interviewing you can also try to automate this stage with an automatically marked online form.
+If you’re doing a lot of interviewing, you can also try to automate this stage with an automatically marked online form.

 Step 2: Phone Screening Interview / Take-home Test

-This is where you are going to find out which of the candidates left on your list are actually talented data engineers and hopefully have some fun too.
-That last part is important.
-A quick search on Glassdoor shows that data engineering candidates loved the interview processes at companies like Facebook because the process was fun and inclusive, rather than harsh and difficult.
+That last point is important.
+A quick search on Glassdoor shows that data engineering candidates loved the interview processes at companies like Facebook because the process was fun and inclusive rather than harsh and difficult.
+Keep this in mind, as it will help you get that great candidate.

-This stage of the interview can be done over the phone, ideally with some screen sharing technology so you can see the candidate solve some problems and do some live coding.
+This stage of the interview can be done over the phone, ideally with some screen-sharing technology so you can see the candidate solve some problems and do some live coding.
 Or, if you don’t want to do it this way, you can give the candidates a take-home test to complete.

 Technical Questions: